ShaneMuir/Cookbook-Recipe-Manager/README.md

 # Cookbook
-Built with Flask, Python, PyMongo
+Built with Flask and MongoDB

 Recipes taken from this site :- https://developer.edamam.com/edamam-docs-recipe-api